-We expect that weakness in the underlying environment for nonresidential construction activity will continue to adversely impact activity levels in our industry during the remainder of 2012.
-Our backlog, while still at solid levels by historical standards, declined substantially through early 2010 and has been relatively stable since early 2011.
-Our primary emphasis for the remainder of 2012 will be on execution, including a focus on cost controls and efficient project and service performance at the unit level.
-Based on our backlog, and in light of weak economic conditions for our industry, we expect our current levels of profitability to persist for the remainder of 2012, and unless industry conditions improve, for 2013.
+We expect that weakness in the underlying environment for nonresidential construction activity will continue to affect our industry in 2013 with the overall activity remaining at subdued levels similar to recent years.
+Our backlog, while still at solid levels by historical standards, declined substantially in recent years and has remained relatively flat since 2012.
+Our primary emphasis for the remainder of 2013 will be on execution, including a focus on cost discipline and efficient project and service performance.
+Based on our backlog, and in light of weak economic conditions for our industry, we expect continued profitability during 2013 at levels similar to those experienced in 2012.